studoverse/campus-qr/README.md

 * `imprintUrl_en` / `imprintUrl_de`: Links at the check-in view.
 * `baseUrl`: Needed for CORS protection and logout redirect URL.
 * `qrCodeBaseUrl`: URL prefix for generating QR codes.
-White-labeling, LDAP configuration, privacy settings and futher configuration parameters can also be tweaked by changing the appropriate `stringValue` and `intValue` in the `configurations` collection.
+White-labeling, LDAP configuration, privacy settings and further configuration parameters can also be tweaked by changing the appropriate `stringValue` and `intValue` in the `configurations` collection.

 ## Deployment
 When self-hosting Campus QR, create a setup that ensures at least weekly updates of the upstream source code to quickly react on updates.